Grand Prix Scoring System

 Members must enter the event as a member of Ampthill & Flitwick Flyers, or their 1st claim club, and run in club kit, charity & 'non-permitted' events excluded, to be eligible to score Grand Prix points.
 Failure to do so will result in points for their finishing position being deemed non-scoring.

-Any event in which 5 or more club members complete the event will be deemed to be a Grand Prix event, even if some members are running for their first claim club, or are associate members (who will be awarded non-scoring points).
+Any event in which 5 or more club members complete the event will be deemed to be a Grand Prix event, even if some members are running for their first claim club (who will be awarded non-scoring points).
 Anyone found running under another persons name will also be considered to be non-scoring.

 Junior members will be included in the GP leagues when they compete in Senior events but will only become eligible on 1st January of the year of their 15th birthday.